 The CDC states that any vaccine can cause side effects.
 For the most part these are minor, for example, a sore arm or low-grade fever that go away within a few days.

-While there is no federal or state mandate to receive the COVID-19 vaccine, all eligible individuals are strongly encouraged to get vaccinated as soon as they are able.
-In addition to protecting each recipient against infection, it is essential that a large enough percent of the population receives the vaccine in order to achieve “herd immunity” to prevent continued spread of the virus causing COVID-19.
+There is no mandate to receive the COVID-19 vaccine, and UCF is not collecting any proof of vaccination status.
+However, all eligible individuals are strongly encouraged to get vaccinated as soon as they are able.
+In addition to protecting each recipient against infection, it is essential that a large enough percentage of the population receives the vaccine in order to achieve “herd immunity” to prevent continued spread of the virus causing COVID-19.
 We must each play our part in this process, as we have in the past with vaccines to eliminate the threat of polio, measles and other viral infections.